teaching-data-science/intro2ml/chapters/chapter06-05-forests-proximitis.md

 ---
 title: 'Chapter 6.5: Proximities'
 description:
   ' The term "proximity" means the "closeness" between pairs of cases.
-Proximities are calculated for each pair of observations derived from random forests.
-You will find in this chapter that if two instances occupy the same terminal node through one tree, their proximity is increased by one.'
+Proximities are calculated for each pair of observations and can be derived directly from random forests.'
 prev: /chapter06-04-forests-featureimportance
 next: /chapter06-06-forests-discussion
 type: subchapter